Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Proofs of Theorems

 In the beginning, we prove Lemmas \ref{Lm:CompactEquicontinuous}, \ref{Lm:weak-equicont}, \ref{Lm:loss}, and \ref{Lm:Phi}.
-In this article, some lemmas may be already done in another monographs, but they are not the same exactly as in the references.
-Due to the strict discussions, we will prove all lemmas by ourselves.
-We mention again that $\Cont\left(\Ball_{\Banach}\right)$ is a continuous function space defined on $\Ball_{\Banach}$ with respect to the relative weak* topology.
+In this article, some lemmas may have been previously addressed in other monographs.
+However, they do not precisely align with the references.
+Due to the rigorous discussions, we will prove all lemmas ourselves.
+We emphasize that $\Cont\left(\Ball_{\Banach}\right)$ is a continuous function space defined on $\Ball_{\Banach}$ with respect to the relative weak* topology.